Saintes-Maries-de-la-Mer, the village of the Holy Marys in Provence

 The Holy Marys of Saintes-Maries-de-la-Mer, as tradition says, came to the village from far away, crossing the sea in a boat without oars.
 A legend widespread in France in the Middle Ages, which had great literary fortune, states that some of Christ’s disciples were loaded onto a raft.
 Then, they were left shipwrecked among the waters at the behest of the Jewish Sanhedrin.
 The Messiah had ascended to heaven; that was the time of preaching and equally of persecution.
-The number and identity of the biblical castaways changed as the legend was renewed, from mouth to mouth, but it was always said that they came from Bethany and especially that Mary of Magdala was among them1.
+The number and identity of the biblical castaways varies depending on the version of the legend.
+However, it is always said that they came from Bethany and especially that Mary Magdalene was among them1.

-The legend says that the disciples were left at the whims of the Mediterranean until they landed on the coast of Provence.
+The legend says that the disciples wandered at the mercy of the Mediterranean Sea until they reached the coast of Provence.
 In some versions of these hagiographic vitae of Magdalene, as in the famous Legenda Aurea by Jacopo da Varagine2, the miraculous landing was located in Marseilles.
 For Gervasius of Tilbury, an English jurist who wrote between 1210 and 1214 the Otia Imperialia, the event occurred near the mouth of the Rhone, at Saintes-Maries-de-la-Mer.
-A church dedicated to the Mother of God, still called Notre-Dame-de-la-Mer, arose near that site.
-Here later the bodies of the saints of Bethany found rest.
-Above all, the author of the legend revealed who the Holy Marys were, namely those “quae mane prima sabbati cum aromatibus venerunt videre sepulcrum“3.
+Near that place, a chapel dedicated to the Mother of God arose, right where the church of Notre-Dame-de-la-Mer stands today.
+Moreover, the author of the legend revealed the identities of the Holy Marys, “quae mane prima sabbati cum aromatibus venerunt videre sepulcrum3.

 “There beside the sea-shore, is the oldest of all the churches on our side of the Mediterranean.
 It was founded in honour of the most blessed Mother of God, and consecrated by some disciples who had been driven out of Judea and sent out to sea on a raft with no oars.
 These were Maximinus of Aix, Lazarus of Marseilles (the brother of Martha and Mary in the gospels Eutropius of Orange.
 George of Velay, Saturnius of Toulouse, and Marital of Limoge, all of whom were numbered among the seventy-two disciples.
 Martha and Mary Magdalen, along with many other people, were present at the consecration. […] They claim that the two Maries, who came bearing spices to see the tomb early in the morning of the first day of the week, are among them”.